-Lumbar decompression surgery aims to open the carriageway for smooth running of the traffic (Understand Spinal Motorway).
-The procedure is done under general anaesthesia and requires a day or two stay in the hospital.
-Depending on the nature and degree of compression, bony resection might be needed to address the compression.
-The ultimate goal is to recreate the free-flowing motorway and thereby reducing the stenosis related symptoms (Read more).
+Lumbar decompression surgery aims to open the carriageway for smooth traffic flow along your spinal motorway (Understand Spinal Motorway).
+This procedure is performed under general anesthesia and typically requires a brief hospital stay.
+Depending on the nature and degree of compression, bone removal may be necessary to address the issue.
+The ultimate goal is to restore a free-flowing motorway, reducing stenosis-related symptoms.

 Narrowing of the spinal canal as a result of spinal stenosis as seen in diagram 1 and MRI scan

 - Traffic Metaphor: Think of it as easing traffic congestion on your spinal motorway.

 - Procedure Details: Typically performed under general anesthesia.

 - Bony Resection: Sometimes, bone removal is necessary to relieve compression.